RaymiiOrg/c_ookieclicker/lib/googletest/docs/advanced.md

     everything in test suite `FooTest` except `FooTest.Bar` and everything in test suite `BarTest` except `BarTest.Foo`.

-#### Stop test execution upon first failure
+#### Stop test execution upon u0_first failure

 By default, a googletest program runs all tests the user has defined.
-In some cases (e.g. iterative test development & execution) it may be desirable stop test execution upon first failure (trading improved latency for completeness).
+In some cases (e.g. iterative test development & execution) it may be desirable stop test execution upon u0_first failure (trading improved latency for completeness).
-If `GTEST_FAIL_FAST` environment variable or `--gtest_fail_fast` flag is set, the test runner will stop execution as soon as the first test failure is found.
+If `GTEST_FAIL_FAST` environment variable or `--gtest_fail_fast` flag is set, the test runner will stop execution as soon as the u0_first test failure is found.

 #### Temporarily Disabling Tests